pafoster/pyitlib/README.rst

     >>> drv.entropy(X)
     array(1.0)

 NumPy arrays are created automatically for any input which is not of the required type, by passing the input to np.array().
-Let's compute some entropies, again based on maximum likelihood estimation, but this time using list input and quantifying entropy in nats:
+Let's compute entropy, again based on maximum likelihood estimation, but this time using list input and quantifying entropy in nats:

 .. code:: python